Asia Today: India cases climb to 4.75M as recovery improves

 In other developments in the Asia-Pacific region:

+— South Korea says it will ease stringent social distancing rules in the densely populated Seoul metropolitan area, following a gradually declining number of new coronavirus infections.
+Health Minister Park Neung-hoo told an online briefing Sunday that the greater Seoul area recorded about 80-110 new virus cases each day last week, down from 110-180 in the previous week.
+Under eased rules that are effective from Monday for two weeks, Park says authorities will lift a ban on dining at restaurants after 9 p.m. in the Seoul area.
+They’ve been allowed to provide only takeouts and deliveries after 9 p.m. since late August.

-— Domestic air travel in Wuhan, the epicenter of the global coronavirus outbreak, has returned to pre-pandemic levels.
+— Domestic air travel in Wuhan, the original epicenter of the pandemic, has returned to pre-pandemic levels.
 The virus was first detected in Wuhan late last year and the city underwent a draconian 76-day lockdown as its hospitals struggled to deal with a tidal wave of cases that required the rapid construction of field hospitals.
 Since reopening in early April, life has gradually returned to normal and numbers of domestic flights serving the city, as well as the number of passengers, had both fully recovered, according to the operator of Wuhan Tianhe International airport.
 It says 64,700 passengers were transported aboard 500 domestic flights on Friday.
 The airport is preparing to eventually resume international flights to destinations such as Seoul, Singapore, Kuala Lumpur and Jakarta, Qu Xiaoni, an airport representative was quoted as saying by the official Xinhua News Agency.

-International cargo routes have already reopened connecting the major industrial city and center of the Chinese auto industry with destinations such as Amsterdam and New Delhi.
-China has gone almost a month without registering a new case of local transmission and on Sunday, the National Health Commission reported just 10 new cases, all of them imported.
+— A coastal county in eastern China says seven Filipino sailors aboard a Cyprus-flagged ship have tested positive for the coronavirus and been transferred to a hospital onshore.
+A statement released Sunday by the government of Daishan county in Zheijiang province said it first received a notice on Sept.
+9 that crew members on board the ship that was undergoing repairs had fallen ill and tested positive for the coronavirus.
+One close contact on shore who had delivered water to the sailors was placed under monitoring but tested negative for the virus.
+The seven were brought ashore and taken to a designated hospital in what the statement called a “closed loop” to prevent other infections.
+Their ship is being quarantined offshore, the statement said.

 Follow AP’s pandemic coverage at http://apnews.com/VirusOutbreak and https://apnews.com/UnderstandingtheOutbreak